JOIN THE MASTERCLASS

 FREE 60-MINUTE MASTERCLASS

-• Saturday 17th January 2026, 10:30am (UK time)
+• Saturday 21st March 2026, 10:30am (UK time)

 Picture yourself stepping into the garden, cutting a handful of flowers you grew yourself.

 Not because it’s a special occasion.
 Just because they’re there.
-You didn’t need a huge garden, greenhouse and loads of equipment.
+You didn’t need a huge garden, greenhouse, and loads of equipment.
 You didn’t need to know everything upfront.

 You just needed a clear place to start.